Heartburn For Days In A Row: Causes & Treatment.

 B- Suboptimal doses.

 Taking under-therapeutic doses of GERD medications can cause persistent heartburn.

-Your doctor usually increases the dose of PPI gradually to a maximum of 40 mg twice daily (for omeprazole, pantoprazole, or esomeprazole) twice daily.
+Your doctor usually gradually increases the PPI dose to a maximum of 40 mg twice daily (for omeprazole, pantoprazole, or esomeprazole) twice daily.

 If you fail to respond to smaller doses (such as omeprazole 20 mg once daily), ask your doctor about increasing the dose.

-We discussed this issue in-depth here: Why is omeprazole not working for acid reflux.
+We discussed this issue in-depth: Why is omeprazole not working for acid reflux?